 But when you depend on the salon to help you with your ‘do, it takes money and time you might not be able to spare.
 (Buh-bye weekends.)

-So cancel that appointment and get ready to give yourself the perfect blowout – it’s easier than you think!
+So cancel that appointment and get ready to give yourself the perfect blowout – with our hair blowout tips it’s easier than you think!

 Start in the Shower

 One of the most basic requirements for a killer blowout?
 A clean slate for your hair.

 That’s why getting that super sleek right-out-of-the-salon look starts before you even pick up your blow dryer, says stylist Gregory Patterson of Blow, the New York Blow Dry Bar.

 “A great blowout actually starts in the shower,” Patterson told Harper’s Bazaar.
 “Many women don’t wash out their conditioner enough.
 But that residue will ruin your blow-dry.”

 Patterson often shampoos his client’s hair a second time, making sure to rinse thoroughly for that squeaky-clean feeling.